olebole/irafdoc/doc/rv.filtpars.rst

   </p>
   <p>
-  Filtering is enabled by turning on the <i>fxcor.filter</i> parameter and setting it to something other than <tt>"none"</tt>.
+  Filtering is enabled by turning on the <i>fxcor.filter</i> parameter and setting it to something other than <span style="font-family: monospace;">"none"</span>.
 Filtering may be done on only one of the two spectra or both prior to correlation.
   </p>
   <p>